Elliptic curve: The Birch and Swinnerton-Dyer conjecture

+For example $E:y^2=x^3+14x+19$ has bad reduction at 17, because $E\mod17:y^2=x^3-3x+2$ has $\Delta=0$.

 This product converges for Re(s) > 3/2 only.
 Hasse's conjecture affirms that the L-function admits an analytic continuation to the whole complex plane and satisfies a functional equation relating, for any s, L(E, s) to L(E, 2 − s).
 In 1999 this was shown to be a consequence of the proof of the Shimura–Taniyama–Weil conjecture, which asserts that every elliptic curve over Q is a modular curve, which implies that its L-function is the L-function of a modular form whose analytic continuation is known.
 One can therefore speak about the values of L(E, s) at any complex number s.